 Interestingly, despite the clinically modest difference in the maximum IOP between the high and low IOP genetic risk groups (between 1-2 mmHg in two independent cohorts), we observed a stronger relationship in treatment intensity.
 In the ANZRAG cohort, the incisional surgery rate was 50% in the high genetic risk group compared to 38% in the low risk group.
 Similarly, in the early glaucoma cohort, 38% of the high genetic risk group required 2 or more medications or SLT for glaucoma management compared to 23% in the low genetic risk group.
 Thus, IOP genetic risk variants and stratification may offer further insight into an individual's chronic exposure to higher IOP than sporadic clinic measurements.
 Further, these risk variants confer increased risk of developing POAG in carriers,12 thus patients with higher polygenic risk scores had significantly more family members affected by glaucoma.

-Previous studies of common genetic variants in glaucoma have focused on individual SNPs only.
 TMCO1 was one of the earliest reported genes to be associated with POAG in common variant studies, and remains one of the most strongly associated variants with IOP and POAG.12,14,26 A variant in TMCO1 gene is reportedly associated with conversion from ocular hypertension to glaucoma in non-Hispanic whites.27 In another study, individuals homozygous for a variant near TMCO1 were reported to have a younger age of POAG onset.28 However, the clinical utility of genetic risk scores is expanding due to the accelerated discovery of disease-associated loci as larger genome-wide association studies are conducted.
-While early studies on using genetic risk scores for POAG were limited,29,30 Macgregor et al. have recently reported an IOP based genetic risk score accounting for a significant risk of developing glaucoma (OR = 5.6 in the highest decile of the score relative to the lowest).12
+While early studies on using genetic risk scores for POAG were limited,29,30 Macgregor et al. have recently reported an IOP based genetic risk score accounting for a significant risk of developing glaucoma (OR = 5.6 in the highest decile of the score relative to the lowest).12 Fan et al. have reported a PRS inclusive of 12-SNPs associated with POAG to also be associated with a younger age of glaucoma diagnosis.24 This PRS was inclusive of two variants near CDKN2B-AS1 and SIX6 associated with POAG but not IOP,7,24,26 which in addition to the low number of variants used in the score, may account for why this PRS was not associated the maximum IOP phenotype in our study cohort.
+Further research is needed on a more comprehensive PRS inclusive of variants associated with POAG and its endophenotypes.

 Conversely, the effects of Mendelian variants on glaucoma phenotype have been well described.
 Pathogenic variants in the MYOC gene are most commonly associated with high IOP and more advanced disease.31 In contrast, duplications and triplications involving TBK1 and missense variants in OPTN cause familial normal tension glaucoma, and are typically not found in high tension glaucoma.7–9 While these genes are important in familial glaucoma and highly predictive of disease risk, they are a relatively rare cause of POAG in the general population.
 Thus, genetic risk stratification using common variants of IOP is more widely applicable to most POAG patients.
 Our results show that the cumulative effect of IOP-associated genetic variants may predict an individual's lifetime IOP exposure, and support the utility of genetic risk scores in POAG monitoring.
 Further, PRS risk stratification can be done before the clinical presentation of the disease, and therefore may be useful for identifying high-risk individuals for screening.
 To our knowledge, this is the first study to detail the clinical glaucoma phenotype based on the combined effect of common IOP variants.